 Heck, even in biblical days it was a real hot spot.
-King David sought refuge there, and King Herod the Great created the first health resort there.
+King David sought refuge there, and King Herod the Great loved the salt cells so much that he created the first health resort there.

-And now you can essentially bring the Dead Sea right into your backyard.
+And now you can essentially bring the Dead Sea right into your backyard with the benefits of saltwater pool systems.
 Well, sort of.

-The ocean has a salt content of 35,000 parts per million (ppm), where a saltwater pool system contains less than 3,500 ppm of salt.
+The ocean water has a salt content of 35,000 parts per million (ppm), where a salt system contains less than 3,500 ppm of salt.
 Still, that salt content allows for a much lower concentration of chlorine, as well as a lower-maintenance pool overall.

 The technology behind a saltwater pool system is amazing!
-Instead of homeowners manually adding chlorine to the swimming pool, a generator in the pool uses a process called electrolysis to break down the salt (sodium chloride) in the water into sodium hypochlorite and hypochlorous acid, the same chemicals used in traditional chlorine pools.
+With traditional chlorinated pools, pool owners manually add chlorine tablets or liquid to the swimming pool, but with saltwater pools, a generator in the pool uses a process called electrolysis to break down the salt chlorination in the water into sodium hypochlorite and hypochlorous acid, the same chemicals used in traditional chlorine pools.

-Bottom line: Instead of adding chlorine to your pool, a generator in the saltwater swimming pool actually creates the necessary chemicals itself but in lower quantities.
+Bottom line: Instead of adding chlorine to your pool, a saltwater pool actually creates the necessary water chemistry itself but in lower quantities.

-In addition to the cool science behind this pool system, it can also offer plenty of benefits to homeowners.
-Here are the salt water pool benefits and a few reasons why you should invest:
+In addition to the cool science behind this saltwater pool system, it can also offer plenty of benefits to homeowners.
+Here are the saltwater pool benefits and a few reasons why you should invest:

 #1: Easier enjoyment

 No, you won’t automatically float in your saltwater swimming pool.
 You won’t find your psoriasis or osteoarthritis cured.
-But you will find a saltwater swimming pool system more gentle on your eyes and less drying to your skin.
+But you will find saltwater pools more gentle on your eyes and less drying to your skin than traditionally chlorinated pools.
 The water has a silkier feel, too.

-(Of course, a saltwater pool also carries the same benefits as a traditional chlorinated pool, including a low-impact, therapeutic workout!)
+(Of course, an inground pool with a saltwater chlorine generator also carries the same benefits as a traditional chlorinated pool, including a low-impact, therapeutic workout!)

 #2: Fewer chemicals

-As mentioned above, the chlorine content of this type of pool is far lower than a traditional backyard swimming pool.
+As mentioned above, the chlorine content of a saltwater pool is far lower than a traditional backyard pool.
 Less chlorine means that strong pool odor won’t be an issue.
-It means no more bleached swimsuits and no more kids’ hair turning green after a few weeks’ heavy pool use.
+It means no more bleached swimsuits and no more kids’ hair turning green after a few weeks’ of heavy pool use in chlorinated water.

 #3: Simpler maintenance

-Of course, despite those low-maintenance benefits of installing a salt water pool system, these pools definitely aren’t one-hundred percent maintenance free!
-You will still need to monitor the pool’s salt and chlorine levels and keep the pool clean.
+Of course, despite those low-maintenance benefits of installing a saltwater system, these pools definitely aren’t one-hundred percent maintenance free!
+You will still need to monitor the pool’s salt and chlorine levels and keep it clean with regular pool sanitization.